kristinemlarson/gnssrefl/tests/learning/part3.md

 * use <code>rinex2snr</code> to make SNR files for the same year, but now do doy 120 through 290.
 Remember to use <code>-doy_end</code> to do that in a single command.
 And use <code>-weekly True</code> to make fewer files (which will make everything much faster).
 Why did I pick those dates?
-Mostly to avoid snow (yeap, it snows up there!)
+Mostly to avoid snow (yep, it snows up there!)

 * run <code>gnssir</code> for those dates.
 You do not need the weekly option here - you can just specify 120 through 290.
 It will look for every day, but if it doesn't find it, it just looks for the